 • Firstly, line a wide bowl with cheese cloth, add grated bottle gourd, wrap the cheesecloth around itself and squeeze as much moisture as possible and save it to use later in curry sauce.

-• In a wide bowl, add squeezed bottle gourd, green chillies, coriander, garam masala, gram flour, salt and mix until well combined.
+• In a wide bowl, add squeezed bottle gourd, green chillies, ginger, coriander, garam masala, gram flour, salt and mix until well combined.

 • Take a lime size ball from the mixture and press gently in your palm to make a medium thick patties.